highlights of operations

 Chevron supports a broad range of programs across the United States:

-- Chevron partners with the Fab Foundation to bring Fab Labs—fabrication laboratories—to areas where Chevron operates.
-The Fab Foundation provides access to tools and technology in order to educate, innovate and invent.
+- Chevron partners with the Fab Foundation to bring Fab Labs – fabrication laboratories – to areas where Chevron operates.
+The Fab Foundation provides access to tools and technology to educate, innovate and invent.
 The first Chevron-sponsored Fab Lab opened in 2014 at California State University, Bakersfield.
-In 2015, Fab Labs opened in Richmond, California; Pittsburgh and Grindstone, Pennsylvania; and Washington, D.C.
-The Fab Labs are open both to students and to the community.
+Since then, Fab Labs have been added in Richmond, California; Pittsburgh and Grindstone, Pennsylvania; and Washington, D.C.
+In 2017, Chevron partnered with Odessa College to open Fab Lab Permian Basin.
+The on-campus facility is the first Chevron-sponsored Fab Lab in Texas.
+Fab Labs are open both to students and to the community.

-- Chevron supports Project SEED as part of our commitment to preparing our students for careers in engineering, research and technology.
-The program offers high school students in Richmond the chance to learn about science by working in a laboratory setting, which includes the labs at our Chevron Richmond Technology Center campus.
+- Chevron supports Project SEED as part of our commitment to preparing students for careers in engineering, research and technology.
+This nine-week internship offers high school students in Richmond the chance to learn about science by working in a laboratory setting, which includes the labs at our Chevron Richmond Technology Center campus.

 - Fuel Your School is an innovative collaboration with DonorsChoose.org that makes it easy for people to help public school teachers obtain classroom resources.